ringcentral/integration-blog/_posts/2019-04-09-spring-security-in-action.md

 ##### VI.
 UserDetailService
 UserDetailService is the core interface which loads user-specific data.
 We mast realize loadUserByUsername() function to locate user and user's role.

 ##### VII.
 Rest APIs
-Once all authoritioin configure finished, you can enjoy your developing.
+Once all authoritioin configure has been finished, you can enjoy your developing.
 To control your role and access you can simply add @PreAuthorize("hasAuthority('ADMIN_USER')") in your rest api declaration.
 ```java
 @RequestMapping(value = "/users", method = RequestMethod.GET)
 @PreAuthorize("hasAuthority('ADMIN_USER')") //user with ADMIN_USER role have this access.